Peng-Protocol/Dexhune-SS/SS/Specifications/ShockSpace.md

 - addExcessMargin

 Similar to SSD but adds to total margin.
 Can be used to add margin before positions are created.
+Requires token address.